openwrt-zipit/homepage/index.markdown

 **Note that this is an unofficial port of "OpenWRT trunk" at this stage.**

 # News
-* 16 April 2013 - Current package snapshot repo has moved to [http://mozzwald.homelinux.net/zipit/openwrt/pxa/packages](http://mozzwald.homelinux.net/zipit/openwrt/pxa/packages)
+* 23 April 2013 - Nightly builds re-enabled again (had stopped in November.)
+Added some notes about alternative installations, package sources.

 * 18 March 2012 - Package snapshots should be back & current now, after being incomplete/old for a few weeks.